|Value||Eligibility||Open date||Close date|

 I. academic merit,

-III. a written recommendation letter from the applicant’s School Principal.
+III. a written recommendation letter from the applicant’s School Principal (only for students currently completing their HSC or equivalent).

 b.
-The Scholarship will be awarded by a selection committee that is selected by the Head of the School of Economics or their nominated delegate.
+The Scholarship will be awarded by a selection committee including:

 a.
-The Scholarship is valued at $50,000 per annum and is tenable for the duration of the Bachelor of Economics.
+The Scholarship is valued at $50,000 per annum and is tenable for the duration of the Bachelor of Economics or Bachelor of Economics and Bachelor of Advanced Studies.

 I. up to $10,000 per annum towards University course fees (this will be paid direct to the University),